elfmaister/EMM-Mapped/README.md

-Tracks player positions and velocities in real-time.
+Tracks LOCAL player positions and velocities in real-time.